-New product and business approval process
+New product and business approvals

-All new businesses, new products, major organisational projects, and significant changes to existing businesses, products, processes or systems which will expose Macquarie to new or significantly varied risks must be assessed against the applicable risk appetite and tolerances.
+All new products, new businesses, major organisational projects, and significant changes to existing products, businesses, processes or systems which will expose Macquarie to new or significantly varied risks must be assessed against the applicable risk appetite and tolerances.

-This formal process sets out the requirement for each Operating and Central Service Group to have a demonstrable robust change management process to ensure material risks are appropriately identified, assessed and within Macquarie's risk appetite as defined in the RAS.
-The Operating and Central Service Groups may not undertake the proposed activity without first consulting RMG.
-RMG reviews and assesses risk and sets limits.
-Where appropriate, these limits are approved by the Executive Committee and the Board.
+The New Product and Business Approval process sets out the requirement for each Operating and Central Service Group to have a demonstrable robust change management process, and where relevant to ensure material risks are appropriately identified, assessed and are within Macquarie's risk appetite as defined in the RAS.